 With FHA home loan loan programs available from the federal government, people with average to poor credit scores may be able to get into their own home faster than they think.

-One of the most important and popular bad credit, government-backed programs today is the FHA home loan.
+One of the most important and popular bad credit, government-backed programs today is the FHA home mortgage.
 While conventional loans offered by Fannie Mae and Freddie Mac have a very important place in the loan market, FHA loans offer credit-challenged borrowers with more possibilities in some cases.
 FHA home loans in 2017 offer you the average or bad credit borrower the following benefits:

 - Medium to low credit scores are often OK